dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 expect(RSpec.configuration).to be(RSpec.configuration)
 ```

-Hash key equality
+<span style="color: green;">Hash key equality</span>

 Programmers rarely check hash key equality directly.
 As the name implies, it's used to check that two values should be considered the same Hash key.

 RSpec `eql` matcher, based on Ruby's built-in `eql?` method, checks for hash key equality.
-Generally, it behaves the same as the `eq` matcher (since `eql?` always considers integers and floating point numbers to be different.
+Generally, it behaves the same as the `eq` matcher since `eql?` always considers integers and floating point numbers to be different.

 ```ruby
 # 3 == 3.0: